CharlyReux/evolvable-by-design-research/experiments/crossover-developers-study/README.md

 Duration: 4 hours
 Minimum Developers Required: 18
-Developers experience: sufficently experienced with React to be comfortable developing new React components and using higher-order components.
-An experience with the react hooks would be a plus.
+Developers experience: sufficiently experienced with React to be comfortable developing new React components and using higher-order components.
+An experience with the React hooks would be a plus.

 ### Organization and groups